Algorithm Day65 - Search a 2D Matrix

 - The first integer of each row is greater than the last integer of the previous row.

-is in the matrix or false
+Given an integer target, return true if target is in the matrix or false otherwise.

 💬 Examples